sympiler/aggregation/README.md

 # Aggregation

-The aggregation repository contains a set of algorithm for grouping vertices of DAGs coming from loop-carried dependencies.
+The aggregation repository contains a set of algorithms for grouping vertices of DAGs coming from loop-carried dependencies.
 Load-balance Level Coarsening (LBC) is one of the aggregation algorithms.
 The algorithms in this repository can be used within code generators or libraries.